 And in worst cases you may find that one of your tires explodes whilst driving – this is because the quality has diminished too much due to wear and poor pressure.

 Furthermore, the cornering grip of a vehicle can be extremely compromised if your tire pressures are not correct.
 It goes without saying that this can compromise your ability to benefit from a good drive.

 Towing and battery cables

 It is important to make sure you carry towing and battery cables in the boot of your vehicle.
 You never know where you could end up breaking down and you can’t always rely on your mobile phone to get you out of every situation, especially if you are driving in an area with no signal.

 Check your car’s headlights and taillights

 If you are taking a long journey then you may end up travelling in the dark.
 The last thing you want to occur is one of your lights faltering whilst driving in such conditions.
-Thus, not only should you check your headlights and taillights before you leave, but you should also keep an extra set of light bulbs just to be completely sure.
+Thus, not only should you check your business vehicle headlights and taillights before you leave, but you should also keep an extra set of light bulbs just to be completely sure.

 Buy a sat navigation or some form of GPS

 If your car does not come with an in-built GPS unit then it is recommended that you buy a sat navigation.
 If you are renting a car, this may come with it or as an added extra.
 When renting, make sure you are careful with your provider choice.
 You can get traders insurance now online, so there is no excuse for a rogue business.
 You may know the route you are supposed to be going but when driving for a while it can be very easy to get lost.
 A sat navigation will ensure you are always on the right track and it will make you feel more at ease too.